UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.2 =
+This update introduces an On-Demand (Backorders) settings page, allowing automatic creation of backordered cards using the internal wallet.
+It also improves order status handling, updates email delivery hooks, and enhances admin interface elements for better user experience.

 = 1.2.1 =
 Security and flexibility update.
 This version enhances input sanitization for improved security and adds a new setting for controlling gift card display position on order details pages.